 Help & support

-As a Bank that provides a wide range of over-the-counter (OTC) derivatives products to counterparties that are US persons or in-scope categories of non-US persons, CBA is currently provisionally registered as a non US SD.
+As a Bank that provides a wide range of over-the-counter (OTC) derivatives products to counterparties that are US persons or in-scope categories of non-US persons, Commonwealth Bank of Australia (“CBA”) is currently registered as a Swap Dealer.

 CBA is a member of the National Futures Association (NFA ID 0249150).
 For further information, please refer to the below BASIC link: